What is insurance?

 Insurance is a service that helps people and businesses in times of need.
-It is a global, complex, multi-trillion dollar sector that supports innovation as well as delivering enormous social value.
+It is a global, complex, multi-trillion dollar sector that supports innovation as well as delivers enormous social value.
 It’s sometimes a legal requirement too – but how does it actually work?

 Risk is all around us and comes in many forms.
 It could be your car getting damaged, or your phone being stolen.
 For a celebrity, it could be a career-ending injury, or reputational damage.
 For a business, it could be a cyber attack or exposure to a terrorist incident.
 When something goes wrong, most people don’t have the money to pay for major repairs themselves, or to settle costly medical bills.
 That’s where insurance comes in.
 It removes financial uncertainty by shifting the risk and consequences of a possible loss to the insurance company.

 When companies develop new products, there is an element of risk in doing so.
-By having insurance policies in place, these businesses can continue to innovate, knowing that product failures in the design phase will not cause serious financial damage.
+By having insurance policies in place, these business can continue to innovate, knowing that product failures in the design phase will not cause serious financial damage.

 The insurance you know about